ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `CENTRAL_URL`: The Amplify Central url.
 Default value is **<https://apicentral.axway.com>**.

-`CENTRAL_TEAM`: The Team name in Amplify Central that all APIs will be linked to.
+`CENTRAL_TEAM`: The default team the agent will assign if no team corresponds to the API Manager organization that the API belongs to.
+If the value is left empty, "Default team" will be used by the agent when no team correspond to the API organization.
 Locate this at Amplify Central > Access > Team Assets.

 `CENTRAL_ORGANIZATIONID`: The Organization ID from Amplify Central.
 Locate this at Platform > User > Organization > Org ID field.